 Healx’s Rare Treatment Accelerator 2.0 opens to unlock the power of repurposed drugs for rare diseases

-Recognising the all-too-common lack of financial investment and clinical expertise needed to translate repurposed drugs from research to reality, Healx is looking to promising drug repurposing opportunities for rare diseases from academic groups, patient groups and early-stage biotechs who need additional support to bring them to patients.
+Recognising the all-too-common lack of financial investment and clinical expertise needed to translate repurposed drugs from research to reality, Healx is looking to partner with academic groups, patient groups and early-stage biotechs who have identified promising drug repurposing opportunities for rare diseases but need additional support to bring them to patients.
 ‘Promising’ here means that there is good evidence that the repurposed drug has therapeutic effects in preclinical models of the rare disease(s), and is therefore suitable to move to a human clinical trial.

 Through the RTA, Healx will use its AI, drug development and clinical expertise, as well as significant financial resources, to evaluate, enhance and accelerate the repurposed drugs, with the aim of starting a clinical trial within 6 – 12 months.